Resources http://wiki.cchtml.com/index.php/Ubuntu_Lucid_Installation_Guide http://wiki.cchtml.com/index.php/Troubleshooting#February_15.2C_2013_-_Catalyst_13.1_Install_on_Ubuntu_10.04_.28lucid.29 http://parallelplusplus.blogspot.ca/2013/01/problems-with-amd-catalyst-131-on-ubuntu.html http://support

 The US Dept. of Justice has determined that violating a website's terms of service is a felony under CFAA 1030(a)2(c).
 Under this same law I can declare that you may only use one IP address to access this site; circumvention is a felony.
 Absurd, isn't it?

 It is my policy to regularly delete server logs.
+I don't log at all for the tor hidden service.

 I get all email sent to @superkuh.com